themlp101/homebl-client/README.md

 ### Capstone

 This is a capstone for Thinkful's 'Software Engineering Immersion' program.
 This is also my FIRST solo full-stack application!
 The project was completed within a 10 day working day period, not including a week for planning (wireframing, brainstorming, kanban board prep, etc.), therefore the `MVP` version is limited to simple `CRUD` utilities and features a very simple UI.
 Thinkful's program does not cover basic or advanced use of React Hooks nor was there an emphasis on design.
 Through my own, I studied some basic examples of React Hooks and common practices and I really enjoyed my time learning, as it made state management much easier to compartmentalize.
 I also appreciate the flexibility and imagination they give a developer.
-I have plans for expansion that is listed below under 'Coming Features'.
+I have plans for expansion that are listed below under 'Coming Features'.

 ---